 Generating the Process Listing

-With uberAgent recording the reference system’s process starts in Splunk all we need to do in order to generate the whitelist is to run the following Splunk search:
+With uberAgent recording the reference system’s process starts in Splunk all we need to do in order to generate the whitelist is to run a Splunk search.
+If you have EnableExtendedInfo enabled, you can get process names as well as the full path to each process like this:

 index=uberagent sourcetype=uberAgent:Process:ProcessStartup | stats values(AppName) as "App name(s)" count as "Start count" by ProcName ProcPath | rename ProcName as "Process name" ProcPath as "Process Path"